Hetty Feather

 0/5

-The story focuses on Hetty's childhood and her desire to find her mother.
-There is no mention of any romantic or sexual content.
+The story focuses on childhood friendships and the challenges of being a foundling.
+There is no indication of any romantic or sexual content.

 Violence & Gore